 Pakistan’s women’s football team is set to make history by participating in the FIFA Women’s Football Series for the first time.
 Marking a significant milestone in the country’s growing presence on the global football stage.

 In December 2025, the Pakistan women’s team earned a historic first-ever place in the FIFA Football Series.
-The first time Pakistan will directly compete in a FIFA-sanctioned event.
+This is the first time Pakistan will directly compete in a FIFA-sanctioned event.

 This inclusion is a breakthrough, expected to give the team valuable international exposure and opportunities against teams from Brazil, the Ivory Coast, and Thailand.